-Pratt, a Republican, was the representative for New York's 27th congressional district from 1931 to 1933.
+Pratt was the representative for New York’s 27th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1925 to Mar 1933, Pratt missed 109 of 412 roll call votes, which is 26.5%.
 This is worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.